Nutrition Tools at UBCO

 % Daily Value

 This lets you know if there is a little or a lot of a nutrient in a food relative to the amount recommended for a standard 2,000 calorie diet.
-For example, if you want more of a certain nutrient you can use the percent daily value to help you choose foods that contain higher amounts of that nutrient.

 This is the total amount of fat in one serving.
 Fat provides energy (calories) and helps you absorb important vitamins.